Insights on expertise from 'The Business of Expertise' by David C. Baker

 – Nicholas Murray Butler, Columbia University

 A crucial component of positioning is working with right-fit clients.
 The focus of an expertise-driven practice should be less on company growth and more on impact achieved and profitability.
 This approach minimizes risks for the firm.
-Baker recommend sizing your firm’s capacity to be slightly smaller than the opportunity within reach to allow you to pick and choose your clients and projects, while maintaining price integrity in the process.
+Baker recommends sizing your firm’s capacity to be slightly smaller than the opportunity within reach to allow you to pick and choose your clients and projects, while maintaining price integrity in the process.

 The difference between successful people and really successful people is that really successful people say no to almost everything."